SagaOfAGuy/linkedin-profile-downloader/README.md

 To use the extension, we can follow these steps below:

 1. Browse to a Linkedin Profile page in the chrome browser
+2. Refresh the webpage (This is important!).

-2. Click the `Download Profile DOCX` button to download the profile information
+3. Click the `Download Profile DOCX` button to download the profile information when it appears

 ![alt text](image-4.png)